 It was not long after that report that the horrible reality started sinking in.
 We watched in horror as her heart rate slowly dropped lower and lower.
 Early on in the NICU, her heart rate would drop and all she needed was a little stimulation and that number would jump right back up.
 “Rub her!”
 I shouted at Mark.
-But this wasn’t the same.
+But this wasn’t the same; the number continued to plummet.
 Beeping and dinging and running feet, and CPR was begun.
 Mark and I stood helpless in each others’ arms, watching her slip away.
 That’s when I felt it.
 An overwhelming peace.
 A peace in saying “ok, You can take her.”
 I didn’t want that peace though.
 I wanted to scream!
 I hated that I felt that way.
 But it stayed.

 We cried tears from the deepest places within us.
 Mark said “I’m sorry I never got to take you out for lunch on your birthday” and he did “Twinkle Star”, a bedtime tradition in our house.
 I told her how much we loved her and asked her to send butterflies for Baylie.
 We could tell she was gone, and asked that her breathing tube be taken too, so we could hold just her and see her precious, most beautiful face.
 I have never had emotion more raw or so deep.
 My chest felt physically crushed.

-I started to feel frightened by watching her change.
+I started to feel frightened by watching her color change.
 Her nurses took her back to her bed and made impressions of her hands and feet for us.
 They let me bathe her and my tears would not stop as I gave her her last bath and combed her sweet smelling hair into one last mohawk.
 By this time she looked more peaceful.
 Like a delicate porcelain doll, and boy did she look just like her daddy with all of the tubes and stickers removed from her sweet little face!
 We held her again, as long as we could until they came to take her to the funeral home.
-Setting her down broke the last piece of my heart and we sobbed as they took her away.
+Setting her down on that stretcher broke the last piece of my heart and we sobbed as they took her away.